gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ### Mono

-I wanted to run the build pipeline using `.NET Core 2.x` exclusively as this is what I target in the codebase but there are still a few blockers:

-- `Cake` itself is targeting `.NET Core 1.0.x`.
-There is a [PR][cake-dotnet-core-pr] porting it to `.NET Core 2`
-- `GitVersion` only runs on the `.NET Framework`.
-There is a [PR][git-version-dotnet-core-pr] porting it to `.NET Core`
-- `NuGet.exe` only runs on the `.NET Framework`.
-As far as I'm aware there is no plan to port it to `.NET Core` as we already have support for `NuGet` packages in the `.NET Core CLI`
-  - The `.NET Core CLI` does not yet support the same breadth of scenario than `NuGet.exe`.
-Typically, it does not support restoring packages from a `packages.config` which `Cake` leverages to install its plugins and modules

-For those reasons I'm relying on `Mono` when building on `Linux` and `macOS`.
+`Mono` is not required any more when building on `Linux` and `macOS`.
+This is a massive achievement from the [Cake][cake-contributors] and [GitVersion][gitversion-contributors] contributors.
+The build step installing `Mono` on `CircleCI` and `Travis CI` never took less than `5` minutes and would sometimes take over `10` minutes on `Travis CI`!
+As a result the build script has been simplified and is doing less platform specific handling.

 ### Pinning `Cake` version

-To [pin][pinning-cake-version] the version of `Cake`, add the following lines to your `.gitignore` file:

-{% highlight text %}
-tools/*
-!tools/packages.config
-{% endhighlight %}

-Pinning the version of `Cake` guarantees you'll be using the same version of `Cake` on your machine and in the build server.
+Pinning the version of `Cake` guarantees you'll be using the same version of `Cake` on your machine and on the build servers.
+This is enforced via the bootstrap scripts for developers' machines ([bootstrap.ps1][bootstrap-windows] on `Windows`, [bootstrap.sh][bootstrap-unix] on `Unix`) and in the `YAML` files for the build servers.

 ## Semantic versioning